aczid/ru_crypto_engineering/README.md

 on key size).

-To get a tiny bit more performance at the expense of 2 bytes the **PACKED_SBOXES** define statement can be commented out to use 16-byte s-box tables and omit the 14-byte unpacking code.
+To get a tiny bit more performance at the expense of 2 bytes the **PACKED_SBOXES** define statement can be commented out to use two 16-byte s-box lookup tables and omit the 14-byte unpacking code.

 Portability to other AVR devices
 --------------------------------
+By default the lookup tables for s-boxes are located at addresses 0x100 and 0x200, requiring program memory of over 512 bytes in practice.
-At a cost of 6 extra bytes the s-box tables can be located at addresses not aligned to 256 bytes when the **RELOCATABLE_SBOXES** define statement is uncommented, provided the tables do not span a 256-byte address boundary.
+At a cost of 6 extra bytes the s-box lookup tables can be located at addresses not aligned to 256 bytes when the **RELOCATABLE_SBOXES** define statement is uncommented, provided the tables do not span a 256-byte address boundary.
 This allows the encryption and decryption code + packed s-box tables to fit in 278 consecutive bytes of flash.